Sizing a swim spa pool might be one of the most challenging questions when purchasing a spa tub.

 Your spa pool usage makes all the difference in the kind of hot tub you install.
 Do you intend to use the spa frequently, or will it be a seasonal practice?
 Will you use it to relax or as a part of your exercise routine?
 Or is it meant for your kids to have fun with?

 You may benefit from extra wiggle room if you intend to use the tub frequently.
-Staying in the same few feet of water can get a little boring after a while.
-Should you use the spa once in a blue moon, its size may not be much of a factor in your enjoyment of it.
+Staying in the same few feet of water can get boring.
+Should you use the spa once in a blue moon, its size may not significantly affect your enjoyment.

 The same goes for relaxing in your little pool, as you won’t need as much space to have fun.
-On the contrary, if you’re going to be using it to exercise, you’ll need to be able to move about in it comfortably.
+On the contrary, if you’re using it to exercise, you’ll need to be able to move about in it comfortably.

-For your kids to have fun in the spa, you’ll have to keep the size large enough to accommodate them and their antics.
+For your kids to have fun in the spa, keep the size large enough to accommodate them and their antics.
 It has to be larger than what you’d ordinarily size the hot tub, as your kids’ friends will accompany them frequently.

 2. Space In Your Yard

 The size of your yard will also determine how large a spa tub will be the best for you.
-With accessories like entry steps in mind, you’ll need a lot of space to accommodate a tub in your yard.
+With accessories like entry steps in mind, you’ll need much space to accommodate a tub in your yard.

 3. How Many People Will Be In The Spa At A Time

 This point is self-explanatory: if you have many people in the spa pool, you’ll need a much larger tub.
-A 6-7 foot spa will be fine for a couple of people.
+A 6-7 foot spa will be fine for some people.
 But, if you’re having a pool party, you’ll need a wider area with more seats.
+You may also consider adding seating options.

 4. The Depth Of A Spa

 You’ll likely want a deep enough spa for the water to come above your shoulders when sitting down.
-Spas often come with seats and offer you the chance to relax at the height of water that is safe yet enjoyable to sit in.
+Spas often come with seats and offer you the chance to relax at the height of the water, which is safe yet enjoyable.

 The depth of a spa can range from 31-40 inches, depending on the size of your tank.